dstarr/mtm_site/README.md

-# mtam
+# Mastering the Azure Marketplace

-Mastering the Azure Marketplace
+The public website